Scientific Name(s): Boswellia serrata Roxb.

 In a study of 56 patients with diabetes, B. serrata 250 mg twice daily for 8 weeks did not impact glucose or lipid levels compared with placebo.23 Further investigation of the effects of B. serrata extract on late-onset autoimmune diabetes is needed; one case report noted both clinical improvement and decreased IA2 antibodies in a patient treated with a B. serrata extract.24

 In vitro, boswellic acids are specific inhibitors of 5-lipoxygenase (5-LO), the key enzyme of leukotriene biosynthesis.
 Leukotrienes are biochemicals in the body that maintain inflammation.
-Of the 4 boswellic acids, acetyl-11-keto-beta-boswellic acid is the most potent 5-LO inhibitor11 and appears to act directly on 5-LO at a selective site for pentacyclic triterpenes.25 Boswellic acids have traditionally been used in treating inflammatory conditions such as arthritis, tendinitis, and bursitis.4, 10
+Of the 4 boswellic acids, acetyl-11-keto-beta-boswellic acid is the most potent 5-LO inhibitor11 and appears to act directly on 5-LO at a selective site for pentacyclic triterpenes.25 Boswellic acids have traditionally been used in treating inflammatory conditions such as arthritis, tendinopathy, and bursitis.4, 10

 Animal and in vitro data